opendatatrentino/odt-super-pom/README.md

 So far we only tried releasing from a Windows environment.
 Since Windows, Maven, Git and GPG don't play well together, we resorted to putting passwords in clear in maven `.m2/settings.xml` (which is not much secure..) and made a `bat` script to ease the process.

-To deploy to Sonatype any odt project, you need this prerequisites:
+To deploy to Sonatype any tod project, you need this prerequisites:

 1. Register on sonatype to have username/passoword.
 2. Create GPG keys